luizbgomide/sovereign/rules.md

 A Frail character acts normally, but if reduced to 0 HP again, they die instantly.
 Frail characters do not recover HP through [Natural Healing](#natural-healing).

-Frailty is removed with a week of bed rest and medical attention by someone with a [healer’s kit](/equipment#healers-kit) and at least [Heal](#heal)-0.
+Frailty is removed with a continuous week of [Comfortable Sleep](#comfortable-sleep) and medical attention by someone with a [healer’s kit](/equipment#healers-kit) and at least [Heal](#heal)-0.
 In addition, someone with at least [Heal](#heal)-1 can make one attempt to remove Frailty with a healer's kit, an hour of labor, and a successful DC 10 DEX/[Heal](#heal) or INT/[Heal](#heal) check.

-Frail characters without this level of medical care must make a [Physical](#physical) save after a week; on a failure they die `1d6` days later, while success means they lose their Frailty after another month’s rest.
+Frail characters without this level of medical care must make a [Physical](#physical) save after a week; on a failure they die `1d6` days later, while success means they lose their Frailty after another month’s [Comfortable Sleep](#comfortable-sleep).

 ### Natural Healing

-A wounded creature recovers HP by getting a good night’s rest and adequate food.
+A wounded creature recovers HP by getting [Comfortable Sleep](#comfortable-sleep) and adequate food.
 Provided they are warm, fed, and comfortable, they regain HP each morning equal to their experience level, or equal to their HD if they are NPCs.

 Delvers are *not* confortable while sleeping in tents, outdoors, etc. It has to be a honest *bed*.